This Detail About Monty Will Be A Huge Part Of '13 Reasons Why' Season 4

-Monty & Winston's Relationship On '13 Reasons Why' Led To A Huge Finale Twist
+Monty & Winston's Storyline On '13 Reasons Why' Led To A Huge Finale Twist

 In Season 2, everyone was shocked to find out just how depraved Monty really was, as he secretly terrorized everyone at Liberty High to keep them from testifying against Bryce, and then used a mop handle to rape Tyler after viciously beating him in the school bathroom.
 He remained as cruel as ever in Season 3, but the new season also explored his internal life for the first time, shedding light on some of the root causes of his unforgivable aggro behaviors.
 As hinted at a bit throughout last season, in this new season viewers explicitly saw that Monty greatly struggled to come to terms with his sexuality.
 And that was not helped by the extreme homophobia his father frequently expressed.